deutsche Sprache

 Conversion to a Yacht

-Up to the early 1960s BETTY is used for cockling by Mr. Roy Leslie, a shellfish merchant from Southend - now with an engine and without mast or sails - until the boat is laid up in the mud of Barling Creek, where she is destined to be forgotten, like countless other fishing boats in those years.
+Up to the early 1960s Betty is used for cockling by Mr. Roy Leslie, a shellfish merchant from Southend - now with an engine and without mast or sails - until the boat is laid up in the mud of Barling Creek, where she is destined to be forgotten, like countless other fishing boats in those years.
 Here in 1965 Mr. Ray Riley from Wivenhoe finds the dilapidated hull and purchases it for 165 pounds.
-Over the next three years he rebuilds BETTY to a cruising smack in the style of the 1920s, following a tradition of the years before the war to convert former working boats to pleasure yachts.
+Over the next three years he rebuilds Betty to a cruising smack in the style of the 1920s, following a tradition of the years before the war to convert former working boats to pleasure yachts.

 half model of the smack